Overview

 - Attach the

-annie-readonlypolicy created in Step 1. - Complete the role creation process.
+annie-readonlypolicy created above. - Complete the role creation process.

 - Copy the Role ARN for the next step.